 Evaluation and credits

 Assessment of your work takes place regularly throughout the course on an informal basis and twice during the course on a formal basis.
 Assessments take the form of individual tutorials and group reviews.

 After the final assessment students will be issued with a letter-band grade in accordance with the University of Glasgow Study Abroad guidelines.
 The grade will indicate the level of your performance and the work made during the course.

-Students will receive 10 scotcat (University of Glasgow) credits which is approximately equivalent to 2.5 US credits.
+You will receive 10 Glasgow credits which is approximately equivalent to 2.5 US credits.
 You can take a maximum of 2 GSA classes.

 - Classes usually run on Tuesdays, Wednesdays or Thursdays depending on the subject.

 - Each class is three-hours long.

 - All teaching is conducted on the Glasgow School of Art campus.